zendannyy/yara/notes.md

 {
     meta:
         author:author_name
-        description: "rule to hunt in a spcific timerange"
+        description: "rule to hunt in a specific timerange"

         strings:
             $a=".pdf"